-Both legal fees and disbursements must be reasonable.
-It is for the applicant to demonstrate to OFSI that the legal fees and disbursements are reasonable so they can be authorised.
+Both legal fees and disbursements must be reasonable, and it is for the applicant to demonstrate to OFSI this so they can be authorised.
 Firms are strongly encouraged to apply for a licence in advance of providing substantive legal services in order for them to have certainty as to the fees that will be recoverable whilst the designated person remains listed.

 OFSI considers that the Supreme Court Cost Guides or the sums that could be expected to be recouped if costs were awarded, provide a useful starting point for assessing the reasonableness of legal fees and disbursements.
 Fees and disbursements must relate specifically to the provision of legal advice, involvement in litigation or in dispute resolution.

 OFSI’s view is that both court fees and payments into court, for security for costs, can be licenced under the reasonable legal fees licensing ground.